santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 1. **Evidence Support Scale (ESS)**: How much a claim is supported by evidence.

-This scale can be based on the _Interval Scale_ since we want to denote meaningful divisions between levels of evidence support, with each point on the scale having a specific, consistent meaning.
+The Evidence Support Scale (ESS) is based on the _Interval Scale_, as it denotes meaningful divisions between levels of evidence support, with each point on the scale having a specific, consistent meaning.
+This allows for a systematic and interpretable evaluation of the strength of evidence backing a claim.

 - **0**: No evidence available or claim is based on speculation.
 - **1**: Limited evidence; some anecdotal or non-peer-reviewed sources might support the claim.